cscart/docs/en/cscart_addons/addons/eagle_owl/index.rst

     .. important::

-        To change the default previewer to Eagle Owl Previewer, choose **Eagle Owl** in the setting: **Settings → Appearance →  Default image previewer** and press Save in the upper right corner.
+        To change the default previewer to Eagle Owl, choose **Eagle Owl** in the setting: **Settings → Appearance →  Default image previewer** and press Save in the upper right corner.

             .. fancybox:: img/eagle_owl_note.png
                 :alt: settings

 =======================================
-Hot keys for Eagle Owl Previewer pop-up
+Hot keys for Eagle Owl pop-up
 =======================================

     * [Esc] - Close pop-up